awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    If you associate a new parameter group with a DB instance, reboot the database after the upgrade completes\.
 If the instance needs to be rebooted to apply the parameter group changes, the instance's parameter group status shows `pending-reboot`\.
 You can view an instance's parameter group status in the console or by using a describe command, such as [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)\.

 1. **Check for unsupported DB instance classes** – Check that your database's instance class is compatible with the PostgreSQL version you are upgrading to\.
-For more information, see [Supported DB Engines for DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support)\.
+For more information, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support)\.

 1. **Check for unsupported usage:**
    + **Prepared transactions** – Commit or roll back all open prepared transactions before attempting an upgrade\.